Don't Miss! 2 Methods to Burn ISO to DVD

 Step 6.
 Select the ISO file which you want to burn.

 Step 7.
-Click "Share" tab on the top left corner of the File Explorer window and a toolbar with some action widgets will present.
+Click the "Share" tab on the top left corner of the File Explorer window and a toolbar with some action widgets will present.

 click-share

 Step 8.
-Under the toolbar, find "Burn to disc" option and click, then a pop-up window will appear.
+Under the toolbar, find the "Burn to disc" option and click, then a pop-up window will appear.

 Burn to Disc Windows